 6. Audit Permissions Regularly

 Whether you are controlling a tunnel, login accounts, and/or device access – it is vital that only permitted individuals have access to patient files.
-However, this list changes over time.
+However, this list changes over time, and the level of access a permitted individual has may change over time.
 A patient’s attending physicians and medical team may change.
 They may even update their list of approved family members who may access medical records.
 This means that permissions for remotely shared patient records must also be audited and updated regularly.
 To ensure no legacy-permission security breaches occur.

-Regular auditing is also an excellent way to ensure that no unauthorized permission changes (by hacker, fraud, or mistake) remain incorrect for long.
+Regular auditing is also an excellent way to ensure that no unauthorized permission changes (by hackers, fraud, or mistakes) remain incorrect for long.

 7. Take Care with Removable Storage Media